bdpiccolo/ACNC-DAME/Instructions/Introduction_Dame.md

     * Use the OTU generated file that has taxonomy details (e.g. **otu_table_mc3_w_tax.biom**).
 DAME will fail to recognize OTU table without taxonomy details.

-    * BIOM files that are generated through other pipelines (which are in JSON format) must be converted to HDF5 format before loading into DAME.
+    * DAME can accept BIOM files in HDF5 and JSON formats.

 Convert from biom to txt: